maximoortelli/Full-Stack-Gemini/README.md

 # 🙏 Acknowledgments <a name="acknowledgements"></a>

-I thank [Gemini and Google](https://ai.google.dev/gemini-api/docs?hl=en-US).
-This project is a replica to measure my skills as a Full Stack developer and improve my potential.
-This work is not intended to profit from or seek to do so, it is merely professional and personal evolution.
+I am grateful to Gemini and Google.
+This project is similar to measuring my own skills as a Full Stack developer and improving my potential.
+This work is not for profit and does not seek to do so, it is merely a professional and personal evolution.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>